Giftbit/Lightrail-API-V2-Docs/openapi3/README.md

 The `components.examples` section is updated automatically with calls defined in `requests.json`.
 To run the script and replace the examples: `npm run refreshExamples`.

 Finally, you can render the HTML version of the doc with `npm run build`.

+## Deploying

+There's a deploy script (`./deploy.sh` or `npm run deploy`) that will deploy to whatever AWS credentials are currently in your environment.
+This repo is publicly accessible so there are no secrets in that script.
+Keep it that way.